gitlinks/cl-bins/README-teamcity.md

 Follow those steps to ensure sources are checked out by the agent:
 1. make sure agent-side checkout is set
     * in Teamcity go to:
         * `Build
+        -> Edit Configuration Settings
         -> Version Control Settings
         -> (Show advanced options)
         -> VCS checkout mode`